treeverse/lakeFS/docs/reference/authorization.md

 ### Policy Precedence

-Each policy attached to a user or a group has an `Effect` - either `Allow` or `Deny`.
+Each policy attached to a user or a group has an `Effect` - either `allow` or `deny`.
-During evaluation of a request, `Deny` would take precedence over any other `Allow` policy.
+During evaluation of a request, `deny` would take precedence over any other `allow` policy.

 This helps us compose policies together.
-For example, we could attach a very permissive policy to a user and use `Deny` rules to then selectively restrict what that user can do.
+For example, we could attach a very permissive policy to a user and use `deny` rules to then selectively restrict what that user can do.

 ### Resource naming - ARNs